krazy527/daily-learning-log/README.md

-# Cybersecurity
+# Data Science

-This is an experimental project on Cybersecurity.
+This is an experimental project on Data Science.